Linnea Henriksson

-Ellen 'Linnea' Petrea Henriksson (born 9 November 1986) is a Swedish singer and songwriter who participated in Idol 2010 in which she placed fourth.
+Ellen Linnea Petrea Henriksson (born 9 November 1986) is a Swedish singer and songwriter who participated in Idol 2010 in which she placed fourth.
 As of April 2018, she is also the lead singer of the jazz band Prylf.
-In 2012 Henriksson released her first music album, which she co-wrote and co-produced with singer Orup.
-During mid-2013 Henriksson toured Sweden with the band Gyllene Tider.
+In 2012, Henriksson released her first music album, which she co-wrote and co-produced with singer Orup.
+During mid-2013, Henriksson toured Sweden with the band Gyllene Tider.

 Early life

 Henriksson was born in Halmstad, Sweden.
 Her public debut occurred in 1995 when she participated in the TV4 televised singing show Småstjärnorna.
-She studied music at Skurups folkhögskola, and in 2007 she met other singers and musicians, started the jazz band Prylf and became the band's lead singer.
-In 2010 Prylf released their only, music album, which is called Kind of Green.
+She studied music at Skurups folkhögskola.
+In 2007, she started the jazz band Prylf and became the band's lead singer.
+In 2010, Prylf released their only album, Kind of Green.